unibo-dtm-se-2324-myplants/report/sections/06-release/index.md

 - **GitHub**: The codebase will be made available as an open-source project on GitHub, allowing for easy access, contribution, and issue tracking.
 - **Vercel (or similar platform)**: The live version of **PlantAI** will be deployed on a cloud platform such as Vercel for users to experience the full functionality, including plant identification and notification features.

 However, during development, I encountered some challenges deploying this version of the app on **Vercel**, particularly related to handling the backend integration and service worker caching.
+Initially, I attempted to deploy the app on **Heroku**, but after investing both time and money, the results were not as expected..

-If I had to start over, I would consider using **Next.js**.
+That’s when I decided to rely on **Vercel** that is free for small projects.
+If I had to start over, I would also consider using the **Next.js** framework.
 Next.js offers better support for server-side rendering, more seamless integration with Vercel, and optimized deployment workflows.
 By switching to Next.js, I believe the development process would be smoother, especially for managing server-side logic and improving the overall performance of the app.

 ### How to Release:
 1. **Pre-Release Testing**: Before releasing the final version, ensure thorough testing of all features, especially offline functionality, image uploads, and API interactions.